 But let’s talk about Insurgent now – the mighty sequel of the Divergent.
 So, Insurgent picks up from where Divergent ended.
 No flashback.
 Nothing.
 So, if you are thinking about reading Insurgent, I will suggest you go through Divergent once more if you read it a long time back.
 Otherwise, the book won’t make sense to you.
 Personally, I read the entire trilogy in one go.
 One book after the other.
 I was given the Divergent Series Box set by my best friends on my birthday.
 I know, right?
 I have amazing friends.
 Thank you.

 So, Insurgent continues the story of the post-apocalyptic version of Chicago, where people are put into factions as per their aptitude, and personality traits.
-This is done so that the society is put into a strict mould, in order to avoid wars and conflict.
+This is done so that the society is put into a strict mold, in order to avoid wars and conflict.
 These five factions are Abnegation (for the selfless), Erudite (for the intelligent), Amity (for the peaceful), Dauntless (for the brave), and Candor (for the honest).
-Those who fail the test to qualify for their faction, or leave their faction are deemed factionless, and end up becoming homeless – a burden for the society.
+Those who fail the test to qualify for their faction, or leave their faction are deemed factionless, and end up becoming homeless – a burden for society.
 On the other hand, if someone is tested to have equal qualities for more than one faction, then they are deemed to be ‘divergent’.
 And Divergents are treated as a threat to society.

 Insurgent picks up the story of Beatrice (Tris), Four, and Caleb from where it ended in Divergent.
 Now, Divergent was an action-packed book that had a lot going on in a very compact frame of time.
 Tris goes through so much in such a small period of time that we see her suffer from PTSD (Post-traumatic stress disorder) in Insurgent.